ramate-io/oac/README.md

 We recommend those new to the paradigm review the latest [OGUIDE](./oguide/oera-000-000-000-dulan/oguide-000-000-000/README.md).

+OAC is intended to be conceptually oriented and implementation agnostic.
+Before contributing to this repository, consider whether your intents are implementation specific by reviewing the following:

 OAC also refers to the organization that manages this repository.

 > [!NOTE]